Demarcus Robinson: 2017

-2018
+2018–2021

 In the 2018 season, Robinson appeared in all 16 regular season games, of which he started five.
 He recorded 22 receptions for 288 receiving yards and four receiving touchdowns.
 He scored a receiving touchdown in the last three games.
 In Week 17, he caught an 89-yard touchdown against the Raiders, which was Patrick Mahomes's 50th touchdown pass of the season.

-2019

-In Week 2 against the Oakland Raiders, Robinson caught six passes for 172 yards and two touchdowns as the Chiefs won 28–10.
+In Week 2 of the 2019 season against the Raiders, Robinson caught six passes for 172 yards and two touchdowns as the Chiefs won 28–10.
 Overall, Robinson finished the 2019 season with 32 receptions for 449 receiving yards and four receiving touchdowns.
 Robinson won his first championship when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
 He contributed on offense and special teams in the game but did not record a target or catch.

-2020

 On April 8, 2020, Robinson re-signed with the Chiefs on a one-year contract.
 Overall, he finished the 2020 season with 45 receptions for 466 receiving yards and three receiving touchdowns.
 He was placed on the reserve/COVID-19 list by the team on February 1, 2021, and activated on February 5.
 He played in Super Bowl LV, recording a single 11-yard reception in the 31–9 loss to the Tampa Bay Buccaneers.

-2021

 On March 25, 2021, Chiefs re-signed Robinson to a one-year contract.
 In the 2021 season, Robinson appeared in all 17 games and had 25 receptions for 264 yards and three touchdowns.

 Las Vegas Raiders

 On March 22, 2022, Robinson signed with the Las Vegas Raiders.
-He was released on August 16, 2022.
+He caught four passes for 45 yards over two preseason games before being released on August 16, 2022.